ogs22/cookbook/glossary/non.md

-A prefix either meaning 'not', or meaning 'nine'.
+A prefix either meaning ’not’, or meaning ’nine’.